-The most recent state certifications were submitted to the Department of Energy July 2013 by the Washington State Department of Commerce, State Energy Office.
-This certified that the state code in general provided greater energy efficiency than the commercial building reference standard ASHRAE 90.1 - 2010 and the residential standard, the 2012 International Energy conservation code.
-There were a few specific measures where Washington did not meet the federal standards.
+The state certifications will be submitted to the Department of Energy by the Washington State Department of Commerce, State Energy Office.
+This certified that the state code in general provided greater energy efficiency than the commercial building reference standard ASHRAE

+90.1 - 2016 and the residential standard, the 2018 International Energy conservation code.
+There were a few specific measures where Washington did not meet the federal standards.1